jr-cho/README-Generator-in-Rust/README.md

 ## Usage
 ```
-cargo build
+cargo run
 ```

 ## More
 You can find more of my work at [jr-cho](https://github.com/jr-cho)